Child Labor Robs Children of Their Futures

 What drives child labor worldwide?

-Migrant and refugee children – many of whom have been uprooted by conflict, disaster or poverty – also risk being forced into work and even trafficked, especially if they are migrating alone or taking irregular routes with their families.
+Migrant and refugee children – many of whom have been uprooted by conflict, disaster or other emergency – also risk being forced into work and even trafficked, especially if they are migrating alone or taking irregular routes with their families.

 Trafficked children are often subjected to violence, abuse and other human rights violations.
 For girls, the threat of sexual exploitation looms large, while armed forces or groups may exploit boys.